-Sites will be requested to submit PI CV and GCP, biological sample logs and staff delegation logs to UCL CTC, and these will be checked for consistency and completeness.
-Also refer to section 4.2
+The documents will be checked for consistency and completeness.
+Also refer to section 4.2.
 Data received at UCL CTC will be subject to review in accordance with the data queries section 14.5.

 Sites will be requested to conduct quality control checks of documentation held within the Investigator Site File annually.
 Checklists detailing the current version/date of version-controlled documents will be provided by UCL CTC for this purpose.